Amine21-33/Amine21-33/README.md

 🔭 Working on: My personal portfolio website and small web projects

-🌍 Languages: Arabic, English, German (learning)
-🌍 Languages: Arabic, English, Tamazight, French, German (learning)Expand commentComment on line R11Code has comments.
-Press enter to view.
+🌍 Languages: Arabic, English, Tamazight, French, German (learning)

-📫 How to reach me: your-email@example.com
 📫 How to reach me: eljidamine21@gmail.com

 ⚡ Fun fact: I dream of becoming a programmer in Germany